At the Movies 8 Theater, children under 6 years old aren’t let into R-rated movies after 6 p.m.koat.com

-So the talking heads on the morning show brought this New Mexico story up.
-I didn’t hear it, I’ve gotten in the habit of not listening to the local AM talk station in the morning (well, until after 2, actually) The talking heads (local and syndicated) have become increasingly disconnected from reality.
+The talking heads on the morning show brought this story up today.
+I didn’t hear it because I’ve gotten in the habit of not listening to the local AM talk station in the morning (well, until after 2, actually) The talking heads (local and syndicated) have become increasingly disconnected from reality.

 Yay!!
 Wish they would do that all over, especially here!
 IMO no children should be permitted admittance to any rated R movie period!
 I am sick and tired of going to an R rated movie and dealing with kids of all ages.
 Forget the yip yap, giggling and the up and down, it is just disgusting and pathetic that their are “parents” that would expose their children to certain movies.
 And people wonder why kids are now so desensitized and screwed up.